RockefellerArchiveCenter/processing-manual/processing.md

         - Insert the resulting formatted statement into a Processing Information Note
           in the finding aid.

-- If the item’s format is NOT listed in the Digital Media Log fill out the **Digital Media Vendor Transfer Form**. *The Digital Media Log is meant to track in-house transfers only.
+- If the item’s format is not listed in the Digital Media Log, fill out the **Digital Media Vendor Transfer Form**. *The Digital Media Log is meant to track in-house transfers only.
 Any other formats must be sent out to a vendor to be transferred.*

     - Individually label and folder each item.
 Include the Ref ID, finding aid number, and associated file title on the label of each folder.